Left-Right Symmetry Breaking in CLIP-style Vision-Language Models Trained on Synthetic Spatial-Relation Data

-We focus on CLIP-style contrastive models~\cite{radfordLearningTransferableVisual2021d} because CLIP serves as the vision encoder in many downstream VLMs, so understanding its spatial encoding capabilities---or lack thereof---has broad implications.
-We take a bottom-up approach and ask: can CLIP-style Transformers learn faithful encodings of relative spatial relations, and by what mechanism?
-In a minimal synthetic 1D image--text setting, we train Transformer-based vision and text encoders end-to-end with a contrastive objective, evaluate generalization to unseen object pairs under varying label and layout diversity, and conduct mechanistic analyses.
-Our main contributions are as follows: \begin{itemize} \item We present a controllable testbed for analyzing the emergence of left–right spatial understanding in CLIP-style Transformers, built on a synthetic 1D image–text dataset with one or two objects. \item We reveal that CLIP-style training learns left–right relations of objects in images and generalizes to unseen object pairs.
+\begin{itemize} \item We present a controllable testbed for analyzing the emergence of left–right spatial understanding in CLIP-style Transformers, built on a synthetic 1D image–text dataset with one or two objects. \item We reveal that CLIP-style training learns left–right relations of objects in images and generalizes to unseen object pairs.
 By varying label diversity and layout diversity, we find that label diversity is the primary driver of generalization in our setup. \item We provide a mechanistic account: decomposing per-head pre-softmax attention logits reveals that interactions between positional and token embeddings induce a horizontal attention gradient that breaks left–right symmetry; ablating this contribution reduces left–right discrimination. \end{itemize}